Seven Myths About ERP

-- When the reserved stock was not sold on time, they had to incur substantial discount to clear stocks that are expiring soon.
+- When the reserved stock was not sold on time, they had to incur substantial discounts to clear stocks expiring soon.

-So, in this aspect, a well-implemented ERP project does create positive behaviour and make the job for manager easier.
+So, in this aspect, a well-implemented ERP project does create positive behavior and make the job for manager easier.
 But, it cannot replace good management.

 Conclusion of Part 1 of Seven Myths about ERP

 In this article, I covered two cases of project failure.
 I illustrated the first three myths about ERP.

 In my next article, I will cover the remaining myths about ERP and end with my recommendations to achieve the most benefits from your ERP projects.